Home About Results Writing Book a Call

 Clay Conner · Boise, Idaho

 Most have been carrying it alone.
-The people in their lives need them to have it together.
+The people who depend on them need them to have it together.
 The right question, at the right moment, gets somewhere they couldn't reach on their own.

 I'm sixty years old, still flying, still working on myself.
 I haven't arrived — I've been through enough to know that's not how this goes.
-That gap shows up in my life the same way it shows up in theirs.
+The gap between knowing and leading shows up in my life the same way it shows up in theirs.
 Hard to see, hard to sit with, hard to keep working on.
 Figuring it out alone hasn't worked for me.
 Conversations have.

 Background